 password-type questions have special behavior and are NOT automatically saved as setting (user-chosen password should ideally not be stored, at least not hashed...)

 The resource section corresponds to recurring app needs that are to be provisioned/deprovisioned by the core of YunoHost.
-They include for example: system user, apt dependencies, install dir, data dir, port, permissions, SQL database...
+They include for example: downloading the app's sources, creating a system user, installing apt dependencies, creating the install dir, creating the data dir, finding an available internal port, configuring permissions, initializing an SQL database...
 Each resource is to be provisioned before running the install script, deprovisioned after the remove script, and automatically upgraded if needed before running the upgrade script (or provisionned if introduced in the new app version, or deprovisioned if removed w.r.t. the previous app version)

 In this example: